akguni/carbonator/README.md

 ## How to run the app:

 The instructions here are based on an Ubuntu 20.04 LTS installation with docker and docker-compose installed.
-Even though it works without problems stand-alone after installing Python 3, it is is much simpler to run the app using docker containers.
+Even though it works without problems stand-alone, it is is much simpler to run the app using docker containers therefore this is the recommended method.

 After running the command `docker-compose up -d` in capstone directory will install django, python and all other dependencies in 2 docker docker containers, and even populate the database with some dummy data to play around with.

 In order to access the app, please visit `http://0.0.0.0:8000` in a browser on the host computer, or indeed from anywhere else on the local network using the ip address of the host computer and port 8000.

+"Email Us" link on the footer triggers the host device to compose an email to a fictional address carbonator@carbonator.com.

 The containers and the app can be stopped using `docker-compose down`.